 Starting a garden wasn’t hard at all, and the best way to learn is from your mistakes.
 As a beginner gardener, I made mistakes, tons of mistakes.

-If you are deciding to start gardening, then I have 5 first time gardener mistakes to avoid that are going to help you with your garden.
+If you are deciding to start gardening, then I have 5 first-time gardener mistakes to avoid that are going to help you with your garden.

 The remarkable thing about starting a garden is that you can garden anywhere.
 If room is limited, you can use containers.
-I genuinely enjoy gardening; not only because it saves you money on food, or that you are eating healthy and know where your food is coming from, but it’s so good for your soul.
+I genuinely enjoy gardening; not only because it saves you money on food, or because you are eating healthy and know where your food is coming from, but it’s so good for your soul.

 If you are looking for easy vegetables to grow at home, you will be surprised at the number of vegetables you can start growing as a beginner gardener.